 Our 12 Week Half Marathon Training Plan is our most popular training plan for the half marathon event!

-12 weeks in ample time for beginner and intermediate runners to get ready for their half marathon; we’ve built this training program with a focus around building your endurance first, without too much concern about speed.
+12 weeks give ample time for beginner and intermediate runners to get ready for their half marathon.
+Therefore, we’ve built this training program with a focus on building your endurance first, without too much concern about speed.

-If you have more time to prepare, check out our 16 week half marathon training plan designed for beginners in mind; we’ve also got a host of training plans structured around time-based goals (like running a sub 2-hr half marathon).
+If you have more time to prepare, check out our 16-week half-marathon training plan designed with beginners in mind.
+We’ve also got a host of training plans structured around time-based goals (like running a sub-2-hour half marathon).